adishourya/medm_article/src/sections/training.typ

 - *MedPix @siragusa2024medpix20comprehensivemultimodal*: A free, open-access database with over 12,000 clinical cases that include images, diagnoses, and treatment information.
 MedPix 2.0, built as a MongoDB instance, enhances data querying for AI training, though raw data access is restricted.

-For fine-tuning a general-purpose radiology question-answering model, we focus on datasets like ROCO, MedPix, and PMC-VQA, which provide rich and diverse data to support the training and evaluation of a VLM capable of answering open ended radiological questions.

-- Determining the proportion of different pathologies in a medical instruction dataset is critical before fine-tuning a model.
-Our approach to analyzing this data mix involved leveraging results from their label validation and conducting scaling law @kaplan2020scalinglawsneurallanguage experiments (see @section_scaling).

-- we mainly worked with three high quality datasets : @siragusa2024medpix20comprehensivemultimodal , @pelka2018roco , @johnson2019mimiccxrjpglargepubliclyavailable.

-- The focus of all three datasets is radiology. but looking at the mix the number of examples are far too less when compared to instruct datasets that are available for general domain task.

-- Performing scaling experiments show that the model cannot be reliable when solely trained on such datasets .That include but variety but not much volume.

-- @johnson2019mimiccxrjpglargepubliclyavailable was a better datasets as the mix focuses only on chest x-ray images. with huge volume.

 #coherence(title:[Question?])[
   - how do i write about why i selected these datasets.
     - medpix #emoji.checkmark , physionets cxr-jpg #emoji.checkmark , roco ?